rickeygong/Gdh_Hugo_Blog/Gdh_Hugo_Blog/content/post/Javascript/2024-11/NPM初体验/NPM初体验.en.md

 #### Run the script (locally)

-Create a new folder on the desktop, then enter the command in the command line. <br />After running it, the predefined folders will be generated.
+Create a new folder on the desktop, then enter the command in the command line

+After running it, the predefined folders will be generated.

 ```powershell
 create-folders